ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 ## Contributing

-To add a new model to the Function Calling Leaderboard, here are a few things you need to do:
+We welcome additions to the Function Calling Leaderboard!
+To add a new model, here are a few things you need to do:

 1. Take a look at the `model_handler/handler.py`.
 This is the base handler object which all handlers are inherited from.
 Also, free feel to take a look at the existing model handers; very likely you can re-use some of the existing code if the new model outputs in a similar format.
 2. Create your handler and define the following functions